johnalam/F5-Data-Group-Manager/README.md

 In order to add/edit/delete one record at a time, this app relies on a BigIP TMSH CLI script.
 The script is 'RUN' or executed via a REST API request.
 The operation (add, edit, delete) is passed along to the script along with the data in the API request POST body.
 This is equivalent to running the script from the TMSH CLI.
 The name of the script is "add-rec" initially.

 The script must be uploaded to the BigIPs.
 The App provides a way to upload the script to one device at a time via a single click.
-Open the "List Devices" panel to see the Button.
+Open the "Devices Management" panel to list the Big-IP devices and see the "Upload DG Script" Buttons, one for each row or each device.

 	* NOTE: you need to save the config for the script upload to survive a BigIP reboot.
 For now, the only way to save config from the App is in the data-group editing screen.

 There are two versions of the script under assets directory: